tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-14-ecosystem-structure-identity-pencils.md

 In this podcast, professors Carlos Evia and Rebekka Andersen explain why the next generation of content professionals is undergoing an identity crisis.
 Tech comm program names are inconsistent (for example, Professional Writing, Technical Communication, Writing and Rhetoric, etc.).
 The organizational groupings are also varied (some programs are in the English department, others in Engineering, others in Communication, etc.).

 Most importantly, though, there’s no longer a coherent focus that ties the discipline together.
 It used to be that most everyone in tech comm focused primarily on producing user manuals.
 With the user manual paradigm gone, the discipline fragmented into many different areas of focus, from UX writing to API docs to content strategy and more.
 As a result, the tech writers coming of age today lack a common identity.
 The term “tech comm” no longer encompasses what they do.
 This identity crisis makes it difficult for academics to prepare students for their many post-college paths.
-“Content professional” might be a term that better suits the diversity of the role, they say.
+These professors feel “Content Professional” might be a better term that suits the diversity of the role.

 <a href="https://podcasts.apple.com/us/podcast/57-the-new-generation-of-tech-writers-with/id1549022357?i=1000605183885"><button type="button" class="btn btn-info">Read more &raquo;</button></a>